SmintOverflow/dankautofarmer/README.md

 2. Click On The Message Box And Done, The Script Will Start Typing pls beg, pls daily, pls pm, pls fish, etc

-important note : TO STOP THE SCRIPT , DO CONTROL+C IN TERMINAL / CMD WINDOW
+important note : TO STOP THE SCRIPT , DO CONTROL+C IN TERMINAL / CMD WINDOW OR CMD+C ON A MAC